ziadalawak/JAVA-IS-THE-BEST/README.md

 # JAVA-IS-THE-BEST
 Hello everyone,
-here I am going to write some code that helps beginners understand the Java language
+here I will write some code that helps beginners understand the Java language

 Thank you very much